raj-vijay/ml/README.md

 Afterall, Machine Learning is the science (and art) of programming computers so they can learn from data.

-A computer program that will learn from experience E with respect to some task T and some performance measure P, if its performance on T, as measured by P, improves with experience E.
+A computer program is said to learn from experience E with respect to some task T and some performance measure P, if its performance on T, as measured by P, improves with experience E.

 Tom Mitchell, 1997

 OR